wolfpup-software/hx-js/README.md

 The `hx-response` module dispatches hx-response events after recieving valid hx-request events.

-The `hx-project` module dispatches an hx-project event after placing a document fragment onto a document or shadow dom.
+The `hx-project` module dispatches an hx-project event after placing a fragment into a document or shadow dom.

-Every part of the process is opt-in and can be overriden giving pups an opportunity to drop invalid requests and react to projections.
+Every part of the process is opt-in.
+Pups can listen to events to drop invalid requests and react to projections.

 ### Goals